-- Clearly expresses our focus on Christ-centered education and promoting godly character in the development of the students. - 2.
-SCA Society - Operates the Christian school(s) known as Strathcona Christian Academy. - Board of Directors oversees SCA on behalf of the Society Members, namely the Sherwood Park Alliance Church Board of Elders. - Recognizes the pre-eminence of Jesus Christ, the authority of the Bible, the value and worth of a child, and is committed to the spiritual growth of our students. - 3.
-Campus Pastor (SCA Secondary) and Spiritual Life Coordinator (SCA Elementary) - Hands on leaders in driving and promoting the spiritual formation of students. - Lead and mentor staff in spiritual formation and life at our schools. - 4.
-Association of Christian Schools International (ACSI) Member - ACSI Membership provides resources that connect Christian schools throughout Alberta and around the world. - ACSI Teacher Convention all teachers attend; a great opportunity to network with colleagues at other schools; many of our staff present workshops at this annual convention. - ACSI Board/Admin Conference development and networking for Admin team and Society Board. - 5.
-Parents in Partnership - Prayer support parent volunteers meet weekly to pray at each school. - Compassion meals parent volunteers prepare meals for families in times of need. - Staff appreciation parent volunteers prepare meals for teachers during interview weeks.
+• Clearly expresses our focus on Christ-centered education and promoting godly character in the development of the students.

+2. SCA Society

+- Operates the Christian school(s) known as Strathcona Christian Academy. - Board of Directors oversees SCA on behalf of the Society Members, namely the Sherwood Park Alliance Church Board of Elders. - Recognizes the pre-eminence of Jesus Christ, the authority of the Bible, the value and worth of a child, and is committed to the spiritual growth of our students.

+3. Campus Pastor (SCA Elementary and Secondary)

+- Hands on leaders in driving and promoting the spiritual formation of students. - Lead and mentor staff in spiritual formation and life at our schools.

+4. Association of Christian Schools International (ACSI) Member

+- ACSI Membership provides resources that connect Christian schools throughout Alberta and around the world. - ACSI Board/Admin Conference development and networking for Admin team and Society Board.

+5. Parents in Partnership

+- Prayer support parent volunteers meet weekly to pray at each school. - Compassion meals parent volunteers prepare meals for families in times of need. - Staff appreciation parent volunteers prepare meals for teachers during interview weeks.